Jump to content

 800x450.jpg

 In a way, this model is the successor to my Jeep Wrangler built in 2017.
 I tried to pack more features in the same wheelbase as Jeep.
 Eventually its heavier weight required the use of planetary hubs.
 Which means the model became powerful but very slow.
-Off-road capability wasn't so good.
+Unexpectedly off-road capability wasn't so good.
 Since diff-lock system depends on the movement of suspension, it didn't work when any wheel lost their grip and started spinning even on a gentle incline or slippery surface.

 But I am happy with the result because I realized that I still could make something even after losing love, money and lots of hair! :wink: